tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Privacy Considerations

-Delegated credentials can be valid for 7 days and it is much easier for a service to create delegated credential than a certificate signed by a CA.  A service could determine the client time and clock skew by creating several delegated credentials with different expiry timestamps and observing whether the client would accept it.
+Delegated credentials can be valid for 7 days and it is much easier for a service to create delegated credentials than a certificate signed by a CA.  A service could determine the client time and clock skew by creating several delegated credentials with different expiry timestamps and observing whether the client would accept it.
 Client time could be unique and thus privacy sensitive